vmp134/Assignment2/README.md

                 int uniqueWords
                 int totalWords
                 int capacity
+            struct comparison
+                char *f1
+                char *f2
+                double jsd
+                int totalwords

-        Here are our notes on the two: struct word
+        Here are our notes on the three: struct word
                 Stores the name of the word, how many times it appears, and frequency. struct fileData
-                Stores the name of the file, an array of word structs, total amount of unique words, total words, and the capacity of the struct word array.
+                Stores the name of the file, an array of word structs, total amount of unique words, total words, and the capacity of the struct word array. struct comparison
+                Stores the names of two compared files, their Jenson-Shannon Distance, and the total words between the two.

         Our project performs the following in main():
+            Searches directories and subdirectories in the given path names for .txt files.
+            Creates and compares fileData structs.
+            Sorts the fileData structs in descending order, and prints those results.
+            Cleans up used memory.

     - insert()
         insert() uses binary search to find the correct insertion point of a word.